Geometrical crystallography before X-rays: Atomism versus Dynamism

 In 1829 Justus Günther Graßmann published a study of the symmetries of the crystal systems using an algebra of linear combinations.
 In 1832 Franz Ernst Neumann used symmetry considerations when studying double refraction in crystals.
 By the second half of the 19th century the study of crystals was focused more on their geometry and mathematical analysis than their physical properties.

 Gabriel Delafosse continued Haüy's work in France.
 He was the first to use the terms lattice (réseau) and unit cell (maille).
 He stated that the orientation of the axes in a substance is constant, which implies symmetry of translation (a defining feature of a lattice), and that the external symmetry of a crystal reflects its inner symmetry, namely the symmetry of the constituent atoms and their arrangement.
 In other words, the law of symmetry applies to both the inside and the outside of a crystal.

-French scientists did not adopt the dynamic crystallographic theory, but they did attempted to learn from it.
+French scientists did not adopt the dynamic crystallographic theory, but they did attempt to learn from it.
 Delafosse built on Haüy's crystallographic approach by stating that the structure and physical properties of crystals should exhibit the same symmetry.
 Delafosse aimed to resolve the apparent counter-examples to Haüy's law of symmetry by explaining that the symmetry of the physical phenomena revealed the inner structure of crystals.
 This structure is sometimes more complex than the external morphology.
 Crystals, in these cases, are of lower symmetry than the lattice.
 This substructure explained the behaviour of hemihedral crystals, which were not adequately accounted for by Haüy.
 Delafosse argued that Haüy's molécules intégrante did not necessarily have a physical reality, but rather that its polyhedral form should be regarded instead as the space surrounding a lattice point.